-Britain's Boulter into Birmingham quarter-finals
+Boulter into Birmingham quarters but Dart out

-Birmingham Classic: Katie Boulter beats Caroline Garcia to reach quarter-finals
+Birmingham Classic: Katie Boulter beats Caroline Garcia to reach quarter-finals, but Harriet Dart out

 Last updated on .From the section Tennis